 Abandoned Spouse Rights, Including Property Rights

 Every state has different rules on how property is divided between married couples, and Arizona is a community property state.
 Each partner in a marriage is entitled to an equitable division of property, including any assets accumulated during the marriage, such as through work.
 Your rights don’t end if you are abandoned, and the person who walked away will still be legally bound by the community property laws.

 Not only will you still be entitled to your community portion of the marital estate if your partner abandons you, but you still might also be eligible to receive spousal maintenance or alimony.
 Abandonment harms the relationship and can cause problems for everyone involved, but it doesn’t significantly change anything about the rights of either party.
 Unfortunately, having a partner leave without warning could cause someone to be destitute while seeking to straighten out the legal mess.

 Criminal Abandonment of Spouse

 One of the unique statutes in Arizona makes it possible to charge an abandoning spouse with a crime.
 If a married person who is able to provide support for his or her spouse deliberately abandons the spouse, leaving that person in a destitute condition, that person can be charged with a Class A Misdemeanor.
 A Class A Misdemeanor is the most serious kind and is punishable by up to 6 months in jail, 3 years of probation, and $2,500 in fines.
-Anyone who considers abandoning a spouse in Arizona will receive punishment through the criminal system.
+Anyone who considers abandoning a spouse in Arizona could receive punishment through the criminal system.

 Abandonment and Child Custody